qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 When a qubit is driven with an off-resonant tone, the qubit frequency :math:`f_0` is slightly shifted through what is known as the (AC) Stark effect.
-This technique is sometime used to characterize qubit properties in the vicinity of the base frequency, especially with the fixed frequency qubit architecture which usually doesn't have a knob to control frequency [1]_.
+This technique is sometimes used to characterize qubit properties in the vicinity of the base frequency, especially with a fixed frequency qubit architecture which otherwise doesn't have a knob to control frequency [1]_.

-The important control parameters of the Stark effect are the amplitude :math:`\Omega` and frequency :math:`f_S` of the off-resonant tone, which we will call *Stark tone* in the following.
+The important control parameters of the Stark effect are the amplitude :math:`\Omega` and frequency :math:`f_S` of the off-resonant tone, which we will call the *Stark tone* in the following.
 In the low power limit, the amount of frequency shift :math:`\delta f_S` that the qubit may experience is described as follows [2]_: